 In Provincetown, O’Neill found his stage and a whole lot more.

 In 1915, the summer before Eugene O’Neill arrived, a group of friends had come from Greenwich Village to Provincetown.
 They were into theater, Freud, Marx and free love.

-Among them were artists Marsden Hartley, Charles Demuth, William and Marguerite Zorach, and John Reed, a labor activist, poet and journalist.
-He was married to journalist Louise Bryant, and together they would cover the Bolshevik Revolution (depicted in the 1981 movie Reds).
-Mabel Dodge, who held a weekly salon for artists and writers in Greenwich Village, also summered in Provincetown.
+The group included artists Marsden Hartley, Charles Demuth and William and Marguerite Zorach.
+John Reed, a labor activist, poet and journalist, came along too.
+With his wife, journalist Louise Bryant, they would cover the Bolshevik Revolution (depicted in the 1981 movie Reds).
+Heiress Mabel Dodge, who held a weekly salon for artists and writers in Greenwich Village, also summered in Provincetown.
 She and Reed had had a flamboyant affair that ended badly.

 “It was in this strange atmosphere of art, mayhem and intoxication that the Provincetown Players was born,” wrote Debra Lawless in Provinceetown: A History of Artists and Renegades in a Fishing Village.
 “While many people founded community theater groups, this one had an indefinable magic that would bestow on its members a Nobel and five Pulitzer Prizes and, as many later said, change the face of American theater.”

 The group was disgusted with the frothy comedies and tired melodramas of Broadway while millions were being slaughtered in Europe.

 On July 15, 1915, writers Hutchins Hapgood and his wife Neith Boyce Hapgood put their children to bed and entertained their Bohemian friends.
 They staged two short plays on their veranda overlooking Provincetown Harbor.
 It was the first production of what would become the Provincetown Players.